 I believe that education is not just about school.
 Parents, teachers and the student all work together as a team to achieve the common goal of giving your children the best education they can have.
 Communication between the parents and teachers is key and I hope to build a strong relationship with you all.

-My name is George O’Brien and I am from England.
-I have been living in Beijing now for a couple of years, and after falling in love with the city and China, I suspect I will be here substantially longer.
+My name is George O’Brien and I am the G4P Homeroom teacher.
+I am from England and have been in China for three years.
 I graduated from Lancaster University, England, with a degree in History.
 I have also obtained my Teaching English as a Foreign Language certificate.

 As a teacher, I enjoy getting to know the students and helping support them in their academic success.
 I also believe my role goes beyond this.
 I aim to try and teach my students valuable life lessons that will stay with them forever, and hopefully aid them to become successful individuals.
 I hope to work with you to ensure your child’s success and I aim to support your child in their endeavors.